Beee4life/acf-city-selector/README.md

 It creates a new `field type` for you to choose when you're creating an ACF Field Group.
 If you click '+ add field' in a Field Group, you will find a new option (category: "Choice") to choose called `City Selector`.

 * Add the field.
-* Choose any name you want.
-* Choose any key you want.
-* Select whether to show labels above the input fields (default = yes)
+* Select whether to show labels above the input fields (default = yes).
 * Save/publish the Field Group.

 <a name="installation"></a>